top of page

 THE EVENT

 The inaugural Buffalo Bill's Roundup Memorial Tournament was held nearly a year after Will's passing, on September 19, 2021 in Will's hometown of Jacksonville, Florida.
 The subsequent events have been held in Alabama, and most recently, Denver, CO.
 While the main purpose of the event is to celebrate and remember Will, it is also a charity event to raise donations for a cause that will help others in a meaningful way.
 Over $4,000 dollars in donations from the inaugural event were given to The Crimson Tide Foundation and the Partnership for a Healthier America in 2021.
 For the second annual event in 2022, we donated over $4,500 to the SAFE Project.
-At the third annual event in 2023, we raised $6,196 to donate to the Michael Leonardi Foundation
+At the third annual event in 2023, we raised $6,196 to donate to the Michael Leonardi Foundation.
+At the fourth annual event in 2024, we raised $9,640 for the National Harm reduction Coalition.
+At the fifth annual event in 2025, we raised $5,535.60 for the National Harm reduction CoalitionIn 5 years we have raised a total of $29,871!

 THE CAUSE